 - This time, a pop-up window will pop-up, click on Run.

 - If the UAC prompt appears up, hit Yes to authorize the access.

 - Again Click Yes then OK to approve this merger.

 - After this, open file explorer and navigate to C:\Windows\System32 location.

 - Subsequent to this, delete the Toggle_OneDrive.vbs file available there.

 - At last, click on Yes to approve UAC, if prompted.

 How does the context menu work

-Make a right-click anywhere on Desktop and choose Open/Close OneDrive option from the context menu.
-Thus, it will check the current status of OneDrive.exe process.
+Make a right-click anywhere on the Desktop and choose the Open/Close OneDrive option from the context menu.
+Thus, it will check the current status of the OneDrive.exe process.

 Note: In case, the same is not running in the background; this process will not open OneDrive.
 However, there appears a notification indicating the closing of this program.
 Again, as OneDrive.exe is not running, this will attempt to start to sync your online data.
 You will receive a notification regarding this.